If you’re looking to gamble away your savings at a baccarat table, opening a bank account in Macau might be worth considering.

 No, the United States is not in Asia.
 But, it can be a very attractive non-resident banking option for many different clients.

 So, if you’re open to considering non-Asian banking hubs, the United States may be worth considering.

 In fact, foreign non-residents can open accounts remotely, can access a wide range of banking products and services, and can even build US credit history to access credit cards, financing, and mortgages.

-If you’re interested in learning more about banking in the United States, review our dedicated US banking service GlobalBanks USA by clicking here now.
+If you’re interested in learning more about banking in the United States, review our dedicated US banking service, GlobalBanks USA.

 If the US is not on your radar, another alternative to consider is opening a bank account in a global financial center like the United Kingdom.
 Or, more accurately, in one of the UK’s offshore banking hubs.

 In fact, UK offshore banking has become a very popular option for foreign non-residents looking for “third country” banking options.